 This device is used to measure the how fast you can blow air out of the lungs.
 Disease-related changes can cause the large airways in the lungs to slowly narrow.
 This will slow the speed of air leaving the lungs.
 This measurement is very important in evaluating how well or how poorly the disease is being controlled.

 This test takes pictures of internal tissues, bones, and organs.

 Arterial blood gas may be done to check the amount of carbon dioxide and oxygen in the blood.
 Other blood tests may be used to look for possible infections.

 This test uses a combination of X-rays and computer technology to produce horizontal, or axial, images (often called slices) of the body.
 CT scans are more detailed than regular X-rays.

 This is direct exam of the main airways of the lungs (bronchi) using a flexible tube called a bronchoscope.
 Bronchoscopy helps to evaluate and diagnose lung problems, check blockages, take out samples of tissue or fluid, and help remove a foreign body.
 Bronchoscopy may include a biopsy or bronchoalveolar lavage.

 Removing cells from the lower respiratory tract to help identify inflammation and exclude certain causes.

 Removing a small piece of tissue from the lung so it can be examined under a microscope.

-There is no cure for interstitial lung disease (ILD).
-Treatments are aimed at preventing more lung scarring, managing symptoms, and helping you stay active and healthy.
-Treatment can't fix lung scarring that has already occurred.
+Because there are so many causes, treatment will vary.
+Some interstitial lung diseases do not have a cure.
+Treatment is aimed at preventing more lung scarring, managing symptoms, and helping you stay active and healthy.
+Treatment can’t fix lung scarring that has already occurred.